pluralsight/guides/published/java-and-j2ee/scalable-analytics-in-plain-java-with-keen-io-and-spring-boot/article.md

 You can find the full source code of the application on [GitHub](https://github.com/alejandro-du/keen-spring-vaadin-demo).

-If you are planning to develop a dashboard application the technologies described here, you may want to take a look at the following websites:
+If you are planning to develop a dashboard application with the technologies described here, you may want to take a look at the following websites:

 * Keen IO APIs: <https://keen.io/docs>
 * Vaadin documentation: <https://vaadin.com/docs>